Bazos, Freeman, Schuster & Pope, LLC., Provides Legal Services As to Traffic and Criminal Matters.

 DUI convictions may be charged as either misdemeanors or felonies.
 The circumstances of the case determine the difference between a misdemeanor and a felony charge.
 General penalties include jail time, fines, probation and suspended license.

 A hit and run that details property damage is a misdemeanor while a hit and run involving an injured person is a felony.
 Felony sentencing is much more severe.
-Because of the seriousness of the consequences, it’s best to seek legal advice from a law firm like Bazos, Freeman, Schuster & Braithwaite, LLC.
+Because of the seriousness of the consequences, it’s best to seek legal advice from a law firm like Bazos, Freeman, Schuster & Pope, LLC.

 Driving with an invalid license is not something that should be taken lightly.
 If it’s a Class C misdemeanor, the minimum punishment is $100 fine.
 However, a Class B misdemeanor may include a fine up to $2,000 along with six months in jail.
 Our firm has criminal attorneys who can help fight your case and possibly negotiate a dismissal of your case.
 Keep in mind that you also may be placed into a higher risk category with your insurer and face higher insurance premiums.
 Other traffic crimes that are misdemeanors include driving without insurance and failing to stop at the scene of an accident.